 There comes a point in everyone’s life when they consider if the work they’re doing has meaning and checks off all the boxes that make it feel fulfilling and full of purpose.
-The good news is, there are many options to consider in alternate careers, such as the travel industry that is both fulfilling and allows you the chance to be your own boss and travel the world.
+The good news is there are many options to consider in alternate careers, such as the travel industry, that are both fulfilling and allow you the chance to be your own boss and travel the world.
 But before you do, these are a few things to consider.
-Take it from David Rodrigues, who left the corporate world to try his hand at being a travel franchise owner with Cruise Planners, and made the leap front and center.
+Take it from David Rodrigues, who left the corporate world to try his hand at being a travel franchise owner with Cruise Planners and made the leap front and center.

 Here are some points to consider when considering a career change: